1142784594/1142784594/README.md

 ## Hi there👋, Welcome!
 Hello!
 My name is Jiajun Li.

-I am now a current student from University of Edinburgh studying applied mathematics.
+- 🐥 I am currently a year 4 student from University of Edinburgh studying applied mathematics.
+- 🦄 I have recieved offers from Oxford OMMS, IC AI, UCL CSML, NYU MSDS and Brown MSDS.

 <!--
 **1142784594/1142784594** is a ✨ _special_ ✨ repository because its `README!.md` (this file) appears on your GitHub profile.